Word@Work, Let God's Word energise your working day!

 Matthew 26:59-63a

-Who Is Jesus
+Who Is Jesus?

 The Sanhedrin was the Jewish High Court of 70 leading Pharisees and Sadducees plus the High Priest who presided as the judge.
 These men had been hurriedly assembled in the middle of the night to hear the evidence against Jesus (Matthew 26:57).
 After a lot of conflicting evidence had been presented, Caiaphas asked Jesus if He was the Messiah, the Son of God.
-It was a question under oath; the judge knew that Jesus would reply.
+It was a question under oath; the judge knew what Jesus would reply.

 The Triple Denial